Types of Palm Trees

 The Fishtail Palm is also an ideal container plant.
 Though it prefers temperatures over 55 degrees, it can withstand a few periods of frost.
 Still, you may want to move your palm indoors during the colder season, so it can reach its full potential.

-We often think of palm trees as sun lovers, but that’s not the case with the Lady Palm!
-Though it does appreciate full sun, this palm will still thrive in low light and shady areas.
-Whether you plant it indoors in a container or outdoors, the Lady Palm’s lush, fan-shaped fronds and multiple trunks make it a standout.
-Plus, its drought and heat tolerance mean that it doesn’t require constant attention.
+We often think of palm trees as sun lovers, but that's not the case with the Lady Palm!
+Though it does appreciate full sun, this palm will still thrive in low light and shady areas, making it one of the most versatile palms you can grow.

 If Dr. Seuss drew a palm tree, the Ponytail Palm would be it!
 This multi-trunked gem replaces more common fronds with clumps of ultra-thin green tendrils.
 Also known as the “‘Elephant Foot Palm,” this tree is in the shape of an elephant’s foot and its trunk is covered with gray bark.